OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-12.md

 ## Luke 12:40

-You also must be ready, for the Son of Man is coming at an hour you do not expect.”
+You must also be prepared, for the Son of Man is coming at an unexpected hour.”

 ---